openPMD/openPMD-standard/EXT_BeamPhysics.md

   - description: Base momentum from which `momentum` is measured.
 That is, True momentum = `momentum + momentumOffset`.
 Assumed zero if not present.
   - components: (`x`, `y`, `z`).

+-`particleID`
+  - type: Optional *(int)*
+  - description: Some programs give each particle an ID number.
+This field can be used to record that number.

 - `photonPolarizationAmplitude/`
   - type: Optional 2-vector *(real)*
   - description: Polarization amplitude of the photon.